 Check for overclocking

-The other common reason why a GPU can be hot when idle is overclocking.
-Some users overclock their GPUs for better performance, which often leads to overheating.
+The other common reason a GPU can be hot when idle is overclocking.
+Some users overclock them for better performance, which often leads to overheating.

 11 Reasons why your GPU is so hot (And their solutions)

 There are three telltale physical signs that your GPU is overheated:

 - The graphics processing unit or the video card will feel hot when you touch it.

 - The excessive heat generated by the GPU will warm the desktop cabinet or laptop.